 Just as cookies have ingredients, so do objects.
 Memory is the "raw ingredient" programmers use to make objects.
 One of the most striking differences between C++ and Java is where and how programmers allocate that memory.
 The following figures illustrate the differences, which we revisit in detail in chapter 4.

-Creating or instantiating a new object in C++ is similar to instantiating an object in Java, but there are some important differences.
-Suppose that we have a class named Foo
+Creating or instantiating a new object in C++ is similar to instantiating an object in Java, but there are some critical differences.
+Suppose that we have a class named Foo, and we wish to instantiate a Foo object.
+Assume that class Foo has a constructor that does not take any arguments.
+The instantiation statements look like this:

-.
+Now let's suppose that the Foo class has a method or function named doSomething.
 C++ has two ways of creating an object, which requires two ways to use the object, which in turn requires an operator not found in Java.
-The new operator, called arrow, is formed by the minus and greater than symbols together without any space and is used whenever the variable to the left is a pointer.
+The new operator, called arrow, is formed by the minus and greater than symbols together, without a space between them, and is used whenever the variable to the left is a pointer.
 Otherwise, both languages use the dot operator to make the call.

 Strictly speaking, arrays are not an object-oriented construct.
 However, Java implements them as objects, while C++ treats them as a primitive or fundamental data type.
 The difference between the two languages warrants a brief comparison, which should be sufficient until we formally study arrays in chapter 7.

 Conceptually and functionally, an array is a collection of variables managed by a common name.
 Individual variables, called elements, within the array are selected by an index or subscript.
-Arrays have a size, which is the number of elements or variables that they hold.
-Programs determine the size of each array when it creates them.
+Arrays have a size: the number of elements or variables they can hold.
+Programs determine the size of each array when they create them.
 C++ and Java implement zero-indexed arrays, which means that valid array index values range from 0 to the size of the array - 1.
-All of the variables in the array must be the same data type (e.g., int or double).
-The following figure demonstrates how programmers create arrays in C++ and Java.
-The figure also shows an abstract representation of an array in computer memory.
+All variables in the array must be the same data type (e.g., int

 (a) | double[] scores = new double[8]; |